What to do at an Open Day | Your Open Day checklistby Caroline Hardaker

 What is an Open Day?

-An Open Day is usually a one day event wherein universities invite you to take a look around their campus, attend informational talks and lectures, and explore the areas of study you're interested in.
+An Open Day is usually a one-day event when universities invite you to take a look around their campus, attend informative talks and lectures, and explore the areas of study you're interested in.

 There are a range of Open Day benefits, but more than anything they're a great opportunity for students to get a feel for their prospective university, and see if they can imagine themselves studying there.

-Many prospective students make the mistake of not preparing for Open Days.
-Take time to digest the latest Open Day Programme, and plan out a schedule for the day.
-If you’ve booked a place you will be sent a programme by email as soon as it’s ready.
+Many prospective students make the mistake of not preparing for Open Days, so it's a good idea to take time to digest the Open Day programme, and plan out a schedule for the day (if you’ve booked a place you will be sent a programme by email as soon as it’s ready).

-Open Days are organised so visitors and their families and friends will be able to attend as many different activities as possible.
-There might still be the need to prioritise some activities over others, so choose the ones that you have the most questions about.
+Open Days are organised so prospective students and their families can attend as many different activities as possible.
+There might still be the need to prioritise some activities over others, so choose the ones you have the most questions about.

 What questions to ask